Fasna-KA/React-revision/src/day1/notes.md

 bugs: The url and email where the bugs in the application should be reported are mentioned in this segment.

-Note: Here, “body-parser”, “express”, “express-validator”, “mongoose” and “nodemon” are the modules/packages installed using npm (Node Package Manager).
 ------------------------------------------------------------------------------------------------------------------------------------------